giellalt/lang-smn/tools-grammarcheckers-grc-disambiguator.cg3.md

-I N A R I   S A A M I   G R A M M A R C H E C K E R   D I S A M B I G U A T O R
+I N A R I   S A A M I   D I S A M B I G U A T O R
 ==================================================================

 # DELIMITERS